wnfs-wg/spec/spec/private-wnfs.md

 ```

-A diagram exploring the revision key structure.
-Newer versions of files and directories are to the right of their older versions.
-As in the diagram above, hierarchy still goes from top to bottom, so subdirectories are below the directory that contains them.
+In the above diagram, newer revisions of nodes progress left-to-right.
+The file hierarchy still runs top-to-bottom: subdirectories are below the directory that contains them.
 Given any of these boxes, follow the lines to see what data you can decrypt or derive.

-Knowing the root content key of a directory will only give you access to a single revision of that file or directory, as the next revision will be derived from a separate skip ratchet that can't be derived from the current content key.

-Knowing the root skip ratchet of a directory will give you access to that revision by deriving the content key of from the skip ratchet, and future revisions by stepping the ratchet forward and deriving content keys for those revisions.

-It's impossible to read previous revisions given a skip ratchet, because it's computationally infeasible to compute the previous revision's skip ratchet.
+Special attention should be paid to the relationship of the skip ratchet to content keys.
+There is a parallel structure between the skip ratchets and the content heirarchy.
+The primary difference is that access to _only_ a content key does not grant access to oher revisions, wheer having access to a skip ratchet includes the next revisions and the ability to derive the content key.

-### 3.2.3 Node Key Structure
+### 3.2.4.2 Node Key Structure

-A viewing agent may be able to view more than a single version of a file.

-Below is a diagram representing the inner structure of a single cleartext node and its keys.
+A viewing agent may be able to view more than a single revisions of a node.
+This informaion must be kept somewhere that some agenst would be able to discover as they walk through a file system, but stay hidden from others.
+This is achieved per node with a "node key".
+Every revision of a node MUST have a unique skip ratchet, bare namefilter, and i-number.

+The skip ratchet is the single source of truth for generating the decryption key.
+Knowlege of this one internal skip ratchet state is sufficient to grant access to all of the relevant state in the diagram:
+* Generate the content key for the current node
+* Generate decryption pointers for furture versions of this node
+* Access to decryption pointers to all child nodes
+* Access to the skip ratchets for all child nodes

 ```
                                    ┌────────────┐